Book Materials for Survivor Group Facilitation

 We wish you and your group a meaningful and beneficial healing journey.
 Should you have any questions about our materials or suggestions for how to improve them, please let us know.
 We welcome and encourage candid feedback about your experience, and request that all facilitators, group members and any student clinicians utilizing these materials complete a brief online survey at the completion of your book group.

-Identity Theft Rediscovering Ourselves After Stoke book cover
+Identity Theft, Rediscovering Ourselves After Stroke, Second Edition

 Stroke Onward Materials